LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 Settings files
 ~~~~~~~~~~~~~~

-Although is always possible to edit the back-end Prolog compiler adapter
+Although is always possible to edit the backend Prolog compiler adapter
 files, the recommended solution to customize compiler flags is to edit
 the ``settings.lgt`` file in the Logtalk user folder or in the user home
 folder.
-Depending on the back-end Prolog compiler and on the
+Depending on the backend Prolog compiler and on the
 operating-system, is also possible to define per-project settings files
 by creating a ``settings.lgt`` file in the project directory and by
 starting Logtalk from this directory.
 At startup, Logtalk tries to load